Norris McWhirter: Political activity

 He was an active member of the Conservative Party in the early 1960s and fought, unsuccessfully, to recapture Orpington in the 1964 and 1966 UK general elections after its loss to the Liberals in the 1962 by-election.

 His brother, Ross, was a critic of British government policy in Northern Ireland, and called for a "tougher" response by the Army against Irish republicans.
-Ross was shot dead by the Provisional IRA in 1975 at his home in Middlesex after offering a reward for information leading to the apprehension of those carrying out a bombing campaign in London at the time.
+Ross was shot dead by the Provisional IRA in 1975 outside his home on Village Road in Enfield, Middlesex after offering a reward for information leading to the apprehension of those carrying out a bombing campaign in London at the time.
 Following Ross's murder, Norris co-founded the right-wing political organisation the National Association for Freedom (now The Freedom Association) in 1975.
 This organisation initiated legal challenges against the trade union movement in the UK, Campaign for Nuclear Disarmament (CND) and the European Economic Community (EEC) in Brussels.
-The organisation states that the work it undertakes falls within the following Eight Principles of a Free Society: Individual Freedom, Personal & Family Responsibility, The Rule of Law, Limited Government, Free Market Economy, National Parliamentary Democracy, Strong National Defences and a Free Press and Other Media.
-It continues its political activities to this day.
+The organisation states that the work it undertakes falls within the following eight principles of a free society: individual freedom, personal & family responsibility, the rule of law, limited government, free market economy, national parliamentary democracy, strong national defences and a free press and other media.

 Norris was on the committee of the Free Czechoslovakia Campaign, founded by exiled Czech journalist Josef Josten in 1968 in response to the Soviet invasion of Czechoslovakia.
-Josten was referred to obliquely in the last two pages of his book "Ross" (see Bibliography below).
-Norris was also a member of the Secretariat of the anti-communist European Freedom Campaign, established in London at an Inaugural Rally at Westminster Central Hall on 10 December 1988.
+Josten was referred to obliquely in the last two pages of his book Ross (see Bibliography below).
+Norris was also a member of the secretariat of the anti-communist European Freedom Campaign, established in London at an inaugural rally at Westminster Central Hall on 10 December 1988.